 Bass Guitar is open to all students with an interest in learning the fundamentals needed to play bass guitar.
-Students learn to read and play notes on a bass guitar and also need to provide the bass guitar.
+Students learn to read and play notes on a bass guitar.
 Skilled students could have the opportunity to perform with jazz band and/or choir.